pingcap/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact.md

 }
 ```

 Now, we know the TSC offset of each CPU core.
 Next, we need to find out which CPU core we're working on.
-This can be obtained by **using the RDTSCP command**, which helps us atomically get the TSC value and CPU ID at the same time.
+This can be known by **using the RDTSCP command**, which helps us atomically get the TSC value and CPU ID at the same time.

 The Rust code is as follows: